Lemons N Lyme

 gluten free mango bread

-I honestly had no idea mango bread was even a thing, but I was itching to make and share a delicious summer dessert with mangoes just in time for mango season.
-They are on of my favorite fruits!
+Mangoes are one of my favorite fruits and I wanted to develop a delicious recipe for mango season.
 At first, I worked on a mango cake situation, but it wasn't turning out how I wanted.
-One insomnia filled night I had the idea to use mangoes like bananas and instead of banana bread, make mango bread.
-This easy mango bread recipe turned out so delicious with such great flavor.
-I can't wait for you to try it!
+One insomnia filled night, I had the idea to use mangoes like bananas and instead of banana bread, make mango bread.
+I then discovered Hawaiian mango bread and knew I had to develop an allergy friendly version that was gluten, dairy, and nut free.

 the best mango bread recipe

-• Made with simple ingredients.
-You just need a few basic baking ingredients and sweet mangoes to make this mango loaf come to life.
+• Simple ingredients: a few basic baking ingredients and some sweet mangoes make this mango loaf come to life.

 easy mango bread